 Skip to content

-Behind the scenes, KuboCD creates several Flux resources to manage the deployment.
+Behind the scenes, KuboCD creates several Flux resources to manage deployments.
+You can inspect these resources to debug issues or understand the internal workings.

-Check the events bound to the Release which was previously created:
+Check the events for the Release created earlier:

 kubectl describe release podinfo1

-There are Events for each Flux resources create:
+Events are generated for each Flux resource created:

 ......